FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 ## How to use
 General usage:
 Double click # TMS Finder.bat and follow the instructions.
-To add more songs to the database, open "# Collect Song Fingerprints.bat" or use "# Reset Fingerprint Database.bat" to delete all songs from the database.
+To add more songs to the database, add .mp3, .wav or .flac audio files to the folder called "samples" and then open "# Collect Song Fingerprints.bat" or use "# Reset Fingerprint Database.bat" to delete all songs from the database.
 "# Get Database Info" gives you more insight about the state of the database.